Creating Your own LLC in the State of Montana - Complete Guide

 Montana LLC Naming Rules:

-National Trademark Check: It's important to verify that your business name isn't federally trademarked using the US Patent and Trademark Office (USPTO) database.
+National Trademark Check: It is necessary to ensure that your business name is not registered in a federally trademarked name by the US Patent and Trademark Office (USPTO).

 Doing Business As (DBA):

-If you plan to operate under a name different from your LLC, you must register a DBA, known in Montana as an "assumed business name."
-For example, if your LLC is "Big Sky Bakeries," you may want to operate certain product lines as "Big Sky Muffins."
+When you intend to do business under a name other than the LLC, you will have to register a DBA commonly referred to in Montana as an assumed business name.
+As an illustration, say your LLC is "Big Sky Bakeries" then you might wish to use some of your product lines as "Big Sky Muffins".

 2. Select a Registered Agent

-Montana requires that your LLC appoint a registered agent, who will receive legal and official correspondence on behalf of your company.
-This can be an individual or a business entity authorized to act as an agent.
+Montana demands that your LLC have a registered agent who will be getting legal and official mail on behalf of your company.
+This may be a business or an individual who has the mandate to be an agent.

-Tips: Many business owners hire professional registered agent services to ensure compliance and maintain privacy.
-Serving as your own registered agent is possible but requires you to be present at the registered address during business hours.
+Most business owners use professional registered agent services to be in compliance and create privacy.
+You can act as your registered agent but must be available in the registered address within the business hours.

 Member-Managed: